Gauravk04/ClipPic/README.md

 5. Open a pull request (PR) in this repository with a clear description of your changes.

 Please ensure that your code follows the project's coding style and conventions.
 It's also recommended to include tests for your changes.

-## License

-This project is licensed under the MIT - see the license file for details.